Late antiquity: Main events

 In the 6th century, Roman imperial rule continued in the East, and the Byzantine–Sasanian wars continued.
 The campaigns of Justinian the Great led to the fall of the Ostrogothic and Vandal Kingdoms and their reincorporation into the Empire, bringing the city of Rome and much of Italy and North Africa back under imperial control.
 Though most of Italy was soon lost to the Kingdom of the Lombards, the Roman Exarchate of Ravenna endured, ensuring the so-called Byzantine Papacy.
-Justinian constructed the Hagia Sophia, a great example of Byzantine architecture, and the first outbreak of the centuries-long first plague pandemic took place.
+Justinian constructed the Hagia Sophia, a great example of Byzantine architecture, as well as the Basilica Cistern, a massive underground cistern capable of holding up to 80,000 cubic metres of water, in addition to many other buildings constructed during his reign.
+Justinian also codified Roman law and brought silk production to Europe.
+At the same time, the first outbreak of the centuries-long first plague pandemic took place.
 At Ctesiphon, the Sasanians completed the Taq Kasra, the colossal iwan of which is the largest single-span vault of unreinforced brickwork in the world and the triumph of Sasanian architecture.